booknex/QUEUE/replit.md

 -   **Multi-Company Support**: Users can manage isolated data for multiple companies with a dropdown selector.
 -   **Real-Time Multi-User Collaboration**: WebSocket-based synchronization ensures instant updates across all connected clients for data changes (companies, files, pipelines, columns, opportunities, contacts).
--   **Automatic Ordering**: Client files are automatically sorted by `lastTouchedAt`, with untouched files prioritized.
+-   **Priority Queue Ordering**: Client files are automatically sorted with untouched clients first (never touched since creation), followed by touched clients ordered by time since last touch (oldest first).
+This ensures clients who have never been attended to get immediate priority and visibility.
 -   **Real-time Timer Tracking**: Wait times are calculated and displayed with second precision.
 -   **Touch with Notes**: A "Touch" functionality resets timers, moves cards to the queue's end, and allows adding notes to work sessions.
 -   **Dynamic Pipeline Management**: Full CRUD operations for pipelines, each with a dedicated kanban board.